Terminals +info

 There are various means of transport between JFK Airport and New York City and surroundings:

-AirTrain: Connects to NYC Subway, LIRR, Terminals and airport’s Parking lots.
+AirTrain: Connects to NYC Subway, LIRR, all the Terminals and the airport’s Parking lots.

 See more information

-Train: By taking the AirTrain first, passengers can get to the railway from JFK.
+Train: By taking the AirTrain first, passengers can get to Jamaica Station, where can take the train.

 See more information